Rightpoint/FRY/README.md

 NOTE: Everything is still in alpha, and is subject to change before the 1.0 release.

 # Overview
-FRY consists of four features to help writing integration tests:
+FRY consists of three features to help writing integration tests:

 - View Lookup
 - Touch Synthesis